stevleibelt/media_library/README.md

+# PLEASE NOTE, THIS PROJECT IS NO LONGER BEING MAINTAINED

+I still like the idea but there is currently no use case to develop it anymore.

 # Media Library

 This project wants to provide a rest based application to manage your media library.
 With version 1, it will have support for audio, book, game and video.